-Independent youth benefit: Single persons aged 16 or 17 who are not living with, and cannot be supported by, parents.
-Must have lived continuously in New Zealand for at least 24 months; be available for and actively seeking full-time work; be in training; be sick, injured, or disabled; or be in school.
+Independent youth benefit: Single persons aged 16 or 17 who are not living with and cannot be supported by their parents.
+Must have lived continuously in New Zealand for at least 24 months and must be in secondary education, in training, unemployed, sick, injured, disabled or pregnant.